onsip/sipjs.com/content/api/devel/context/server.md

 ### `reply([options])`

-Send any (100-699) response. `reply` does not have default settings, and will fail without a specified status code.
+Send any (100-699) response. `reply` does not have default settings and will fail without a specified status code.

 #### Parameters